9″ x 12-1/2″

 15” x 18” Framed

 Then my daughter moved to St. Louis.
-I had hoped to be able to see the famed Arch from the plane but it doesn’t go near.
+I had hoped to be able to see the famed Arch from the plane but it doesn’t go near it.
 So I had to be content with the river.

 You can see the river in the upper right corner as it moves down.
 I created some interest by widening it and then used amethyst chips to fill.
 I had planned to fill it with just the chips and kept trying to fit them in over and over and it would just billow up like a balloon.
 The chips wouldn’t nest together and I was becoming agitated.
 I had ripped it out for about the 4th time when the phone rang and I set the frame down and threw the chips onto it in disgust and left.
 When I returned I looked in amazement at how the chips had perfectly arranged themselves when I threw them down.
 They lay beautifully flat but with spaces between them and I happily filled them in with 11/o seed beads that matched the bugles that made up the rest of the river.
 Torn silk fabric in orange, more beads and chips and some really hairy yarn used in the corners.
 I think it gives a nice Autumnal feel.